 Your turn, get baking!
 I'd love to hear how this recipe turns out for you, comment below or shoot me a message on social.

-MORE QUARANTINE BAKING RECIPES
+MORE HEALTHY BAKING RECIPES

 I can’t wait for you to try this Almond Flour Chocolate Chip Cookie Recipe!
 When you make it, snap a photo and tag me on Instagram @abrapappa or use the hashtag #abraskitchen so I can feature your photo!